After ‘reality check’ in Indianapolis, Jacob Eason embracing ‘special opportunity’ with Seahawks

 Eason said he learned with the Colts that his biggest area of needed improvement are “the areas beyond just throwing and catching the football. … My football IQ’s gone up, but there’s still a ton of room for improvement.
 So that’s the cool thing about this is I’m in another situation where I got tremendous people around me to continue that development.”

-Alex Collins sits outs again
+Collins sits outs again

 Running back Alex Collins sat out practice again Friday with what is being listed as a groin injury.
 Collins did not have a carry in the final six minutes of regulation and overtime of the loss to the Steelers with Carroll saying he was nursing glute and hip injuries.
-Carroll said Thursday that Collins went through walk-through that day and that he would practice.
+Carroll said Thursday that Collins went through the walk-through that day and that he would practice.

-Seattle will have to make a game declaration for Collins and other players on Saturday for Monday night’s contest against the Saints.
+The Seahawks will have to make a game declaration for Collins and other players on Saturday for Monday night’s contest against the Saints.
 Collins started the last two games at running back in place of Chris Carson, who is on IR with a neck injury and must sit out at least two more games.
 Collins led the Seahawks with 101 yards on 20 carries against Pittsburgh.

-If Collins can’t play then the running back duties will fall to Rashaad Penny, who officially returned to practice off IR on Thursday, DeeJay Dallas and Travis Homer.
-Penny has taken part in practice the last two days and said before Fridays practice he did not feel he would have any limitations against the Saints.
-The Seahawks will have to make a roster move to get Penny on the 53-man roster before the game.
+If Collins can’t play, the running-back duties will fall to Rashaad Penny, who returned to practice off IR on Thursday, DeeJay Dallas and Travis Homer.
+Penny has taken part in practice the last two days and said before Friday’s practice he did not feel he would have any limitations against the Saints.
+The Seahawks will have to make a roster move to get Penny on the 53-man roster.

 Collins was one of four players to sit out practice Friday along with WR DK Metcalf (foot), defensive end Darrell Taylor (neck) and guard Damien Lewis (shoulder).